Before we discuss why your business needs Google Analytics,

 To learn how you can set goals on Google Analytics, check out this link.

-Knowing the driving force behind your website’s performance is extremely critical to ensure the success of your online endeavors.
+Knowing the driving force behind your website’s performance is extremely critical.
+It is to ensure the success of your online endeavors.
 By looking beyond what you see on the surface of your website, you can improve the part that works and focus on pages that need more tweaking.
 Using Google Analytics, you can ensure that your website will always remain on top of your competition.